haseeb-cb/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 - To move the window, select *Move item* ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_move_item.png) or press the keyboard shortcut **V** and drag as desired
 - To move the content on the map, select *Move item content* ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_move_item_content.png) or press the keyboard shortcut C and drag as desired

+	***Hint**: If you are not satisfied with your layers for the final map, you can always go back to the main panel and adjust them while you are in the layout manager.*
 	NB!
 Remember, that **if you make changes in your working view, you need to press ***Refresh view*** ![](https://docs.qgis.org/3.28/en/_images/mActionRefresh.png) in order to see the changes in the print composer view!

 3. A proper map should always have at least these three elements: a **north arrow**, a **scale bar** and a **legend**.
 All of these can be found in QGIS under the Layout-tab or the left hand-side toolbar in the Print layout.
 Add the mentioned elements to your map and visualize them as desired.